adamcharnock/lightbus/docs/reference/events.md

 ## Defining events

-You can define events using the `lightbus.Event` class.
+You can define events using the `Event` class.
 For example, you could define the following bus.py in your authenication service:

 ```python3